 The Rydges enjoys an excellent central location next to the World Square Shopping Centre and just a few minutes’ walk from the Oxford Street gay scene (the city’s largest gay sauna, Sydney City Steam, is even closer).

-Comfortable rooms feature Rydges’ signature ‘Dream Bed’, minibar, safety deposit box, tea & coffee making facilities and WiFi internet access (charged).
+Comfortable rooms feature Rydges’ signature ‘Dream Bed’, minibar, safety deposit box, tea & coffee making facilities and free WiFi.
 The hotel has its own gym, a restaurant that specializes in handmade pasta, and a bar that serves a beer on tap and cocktails.
 Great value for money.

 4 Wentworth Ave | map